akanksha-devp/Movie-Reviews-Classification/README.md

 # Movie-Reviews-Classification
-Using NLP with the pipeline feature to classify movie reviews as 1 star or 5 Stars
+Using NLP with the pipeline feature to classify movie reviews as 1 star or 5 Stars.
+The Jupyter notebook has markdowns explaining each line of code.